ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 This tutorial applies to both simulated and physical robots.

 This will cover how to get a backtrace from a specific node using ``ros2 run``, from a launch file representing a single node using ``ros2 launch``, and from a more complex orchestration of nodes.
-By the end of this tutorial, you should be able to get a backtrace when you notice a server crashing in ROS2.
+By the end of this tutorial, you should be able to get a backtrace when you notice a server crashing in ROS 2.

 Preliminaries
 =============